DanHelic/JFXPasswordManager/README.md

 * Store and manage passwords
 * Modern JavaFX desktop interface
 * Password hashing using BCrypt
-* Global keyboard hook support via JNativeHook
+* Global keyboard hook support via JNativeHook for easy copy-paste
 * Lightweight and easy to use

 ---